 Your participation will detect early infestations and allow us to get a clearer picture of the spread of ISHB in Ventura and Los Angeles County.
 This knowledge will assist us, and many other conservation agencies, plan for management.
-While this beetle/disease complex can affect hundreds of tree species, this survey will focus on six species: a native box elder, two native willows, two sycamores (one native and one non-native), one oak tree species, and castor bean (a non-native, invasive species).
+While this beetle/disease complex can affect hundreds of tree species, this survey will focus on eight species: a native box elder, two native willows, two sycamores (one native and one non-native), two oak species, and castor bean (a non-native, invasive species).
 These species are a few of many known reproductive hosts (these are trees where all life stages of the beetle have been found.
-For a complete list, visit www.pshb.org).
+For a complete list, visit www.ishb.org).
 Box elder trees (Acer negundo) are few in the Santa Monica Mountains and are found in the sensitive riparian zone.
 The arroyo willow (Salix lasiolepis) and red willow (Salix laevigata) are early detection systems, and often the first species to show infestation.
 They are also found in the sensitive riparian zone.
-The non-native London plane sycamore (Platanus x acerifolia) is commonly found planted in wildland-urban and urban areas.
+The non-native London plane sycamore (Platanus x hispanica) is commonly found planted in wildland-urban and urban areas.
 The native California or western sycamore (Platanus racemosa) is commonly found in wildlands (usually near a creek, or riparian, environment) and planted in urban areas.
-The valley oak (Quercus lobata) is also found in both wildland and urban environments.
+The valley oak (Quercus lobata) and coast live oak (Quercus agrifolia) trees are also found in both wildland and urban environments.
 All are highly susceptible to pests, and both the trees and the pest damage are easy to see.